abhishekprajapati1/dsa/README.md

 - 08/02/2024 : Basics of borrowing in rust.
 Ownership day 2.
 - 09/02/2024 : Basics of dereference operator and its importance in rust.
 Ownership day 3.
+- 01/06/2024 : Undertand how data is stored in heap and stacks.
+What is copy and move means in Rust.
+Ownership day 4.